Biden says Russia is considering using chemical, biological weapons in Ukraine

 Ukraine and Russia: What you need to know right now

-(Reporting by Reuters bureaus; Writing by Stephen Coates; Editing by Michael Perry)
+(Reporting by Reuters bureaus; Writing by Stephen Coates; Editing by Michael Perry, Robert Birsel)

 ((stephen.coates@thomsonreuters.com;))